 We are happy for any professional to make a professional referral.
 The most important criteria to us is that you know the person better than we do and are supporting them to access a service they might find helpful.
 You may work in a college, medical practice, community health practice, acute hospital or housing provider etc.

 If you are aware of someone that would benefit from our support, you can help in a number of ways.
 You can guide them to this website to find out more about us.
-If they are aged 16 or over, you can explain that they can self-refer by phone or online In Norfolk & Waveney, people can attend an Introduction to Wellbeing session without prior registration, where they can find out more about what we offer.
-You can also give them a leaflet about our service:
+If they are aged 16 or over, you can explain that they can self-refer by phone or online via this website.

 The individual may prefer that you contact us, in which case you can make a referral by filling in our professional referral form.
 You may find this helpful for someone who has particular needs, such as, a hearing problem, so we can make sure we offer help in the way that suits them best.
 In Suffolk, people aged 15 and under can access our services via referral from a professional.